-The study area is situated at Gaya (Bihar).
-Gaya is surrounded by hills on three sides and river on the fourth side.
-The climate of Gaya is seasonable.
-Its climate is characterised by relatively high temperature and evenly distributed rainfall throughout the year.
-The water bodies like ponds, lakes are very few in Gaya.
-There are few water bodies which contain water throughout the year and there are only source for supply of fishes in Gaya.
-The fishes feed on these biomass and mass efficiently convert them into animal protein in order to help farmers for fish culture in this area because of its high protein content.
+The fishes such these biomass and efficiently convert them into animal protein in order to help farmers for fish culture in this area because of its high protein content.
 So a detail study is urgently required to correlate the growth of fish with respect to local environment that surround the water body and influence water quality.
-These works have immense significance for Bihar where large population depend on fishing not only as food source but also for their livelihood.
+These works have immense significance for Jharkhand where large population depends on fishing not only as food source but also for their livelihood.